Kate set to 'inherit' castle in royal first

 While previously it had been reported that Prince Charles, when he finally gets the top job, would eschew taking up residence in Buckingham Palace, the Mail is also reporting that, like his parents, he plans on "living above the shop" as Prince Philip legendarily called it.

-That will see their current home, Clarence House freed up which had reportedly been slated to go to the Sussexes, however given their peevish UK exit and relocation to California that is now off the table.
+That will see their current home, Clarence House freed up - which had reportedly been slated to go to the Sussexes.
+However, given their peevish UK exit and relocation to California, that is now off the table.
 The opulent Georgian mansion could now be kept empty until Prince George reaches the age of maturity.
-(You can tour it virtually here.)

 Meanwhile, the Cambridges' 10-bedroom Norfolk weekender, Anmer Hall, could end up vacant given they will no longer need it.

-She, however, "politely but firmly suggested Frogmore Cottage", the one-time servants' quarters whose $4 million-plus renovation using Sovereign Grant money ultimately landed the Sussexes in PR hot water.
+She, however, "politely but firmly suggested Frogmore Cottage", the one-time servants' quarters - the $4 million-plus renovation of which, using Sovereign Grant money - ultimately landed the Sussexes in PR hot water.
 (In 2020, they repaid that full amount, using potentially some of that lovely Netflix money.)

 If William and Kate do trade the leafy streets of Kensington for the suburban charms (cough) of Windsor, then it is possible that could make a Sussex return to the neighbourhood that much more unlikely.